Search for Important Questions

 2. What are the advantages of the legal ethics?

-3. Discuss the powers and functions of the Bar Council of India.
+3. Discuss the role of the Bar and Bench in the administration of justice.

 2. Describe the various bases upon which the name of an advocate can be removed from the roll of advocates.